xmamo/xmamo.github.io/projects/vanillavotifier.md

 ## Installation ##
-You can download the latest version of VanillaVotifier [here](https://github.com/xMamo/VanillaVotifier/releases/latest){: target="_blank"}.
+You can download the latest version of VanillaVotifier [here](https://github.com/xMamo/VanillaVotifier/releases/latest){: target="_blank" data-github-repo="xMamo/VanillaVotifier"}.
 Once downloaded, just run the application using `java -jar VanillaVotifier.jar` (it is recommended to run VanillaVotifier in an empty directory).
 On first startup, VanillaVotifier automatically creates a new configuration file in the current working directory (called `config.yaml`) and two additional key files referenced by the config (`public.pem` and `private.pem`).
 These key files are needed in order to communicate between you (the server) and a Minecraft server list.
 Once VanillaVotifier finishes starting up, type `showkey pub`: you will get the public key string most Minecraft server lists require you to provide when you register your server.

 ## Commands ##
 While VanillaVotifier is running, some built-in commands can be executed.
 You can get a list of these commands using